Francesco von Mendelssohn: Final years

 Francesco von Mendelssohn had been in no position to appear at that hearing on his own behalf.
 He spent a period as an inmate at a psychiatric clinic in White Plains, New York.
 There are contemporary reports that he may have undergone a lobotomy, possibly in order to protect him from the further clutches of the justice system.
 His central nervous system and intellectual faculties had apparently been damaged by his chronic alcoholism.
 In 1957 he came under the care of Lilly Wittels, widow of the psychiatrist Fritz Wittels.
 He visited Vienna in 1960: friends from former times found him utterly transformed and uninterested.
 In his final years he broke off contact with former friends.
-In 1972 he was found to be suffering from an advanced case of cancer, and he died on 22 September 1972.
+In 1972 he was found to be suffering from an advanced case of liver cancer, and he died on 22 September 1972.
 Only a few people attended his burial.
 As Alice Bernoulli wrote in a letter to her friend Salka Viertel on 10 October 1972, "No wonder, that ... most of his old friends found him too dull after his total character change, and left him alone.
 A sad end.
 But what a chapter in our lives!!"